EntelectChallenge/2016-Bomberman/README.md

   1. Bot processes will be terminated after 4 seconds
   2. Bots will not be allowed to exceed a total processor time of 2 seconds
   3. Bots processes will run with elevated processor priority.
 (For this reason the game has to be run with administrator privileges)
   4. Calibrations will be done at the start of a game to determine additional processor time.
-So if the calibration bot takes 200ms to read the files and make a move descision then your bot will be allowed an additional 200ms to complete.
+So if the calibration bot takes 200ms to read the files and make a move decision then your bot will be allowed an additional 200ms to complete.
   5. Malfunctioning bots or bots that exceed their time limit will send back a do nothing command.
   6. Bot players that post more than 20 do nothing commands in a row will automatically place a bomb to kill themselves in an attempt to save the game